qua-platform/qua-libs/examples/randomized-benchmark/two-qubit-rb/readme.md

 - a  QuantumMachinesManager instance, which will be used to launch  the series of jobs necessary to play all synthezised sequences
 - a config dictionary, used to open a Quantum Machine and to store the waveforms randomly generated
 - *N_Clifford*, the number of desired Clifford per sequence.
 Here an array of different values can be provided to retrieve different truncations
-- *K*: Number of random sequences to be generated for averaging
+- *N_sequences*: Number of random sequences to be generated for averaging
 - *two_qb_gate_macros*: Dictionary containing macros taking a baking object as input and using baking play statements on necessary quantum elements to perform the three 2 qubit gates mentioned above ("CNOT", "SWAP" and "iSWAP" which are the three keys of the dictionary).
 - *quantum_elements*, shall specify the name in the config of the two quantum elements corresonding to the two qubits to be characterized.
 This is to be specified if the 1 qubit Clifford set is specified as operations for each of those two quantum elements.